eriktur/AdressaCase/README.md

 # Card Management App

 This is a simple Vue 3 web application that allows users to manage their payment cards.
-The application is built with accessibility (WCAG) in mind and provides a clean user interface to add, view, select, and delete payment methods.

 ## Features